pepopowitz/tdd-workshop/module-5ab/README.md

 If you stopped running the app after the [Mocking Dependencies submodule](#mocking-dependencies), re-start it.

-&#128073; Open a command window from the root of this project, and type `npm run serve-module-5ab`.
+&#128073; Open a command window from the root of this project, and run `npm run serve-module-5ab`.
 This should open a browser window at localhost:8080.
 You should see a familiar search form.

 ### Start up the tests

 If you stopped the tests after the [Mocking Dependencies submodule](#mocking-dependencies), re-start them.

-&#128073; From another command window at the root of this project, type `npm run test-module-5ab`.
+&#128073; From another command window at the root of this project, run `npm run test-module-5ab`.
 This will start up the test suite for this module.

 ### Experience the missing feature